jdx/rwlockfile/README.md

 Behavior Note
 =============

-The use of `.add()` and `.remove()` may be a bit misleading but allow to attempt to explain what it means.
+The use of `.add()` and `.remove()` may be a bit misleading but allow me to attempt to explain what it means.
 It's designed to make it easy to add try/finally steps around locking.
 Each instance of RWLockfile has a count of readers and writers.
 The file itself has it's own count of readers and writers.
 When you increment the count, what you're doing is adding to the count of *just* that instance.

 In other words, you can do `lock.add('write')` multiple times on the same instance.
 That instance will create the write lock if the count is greater than 1 but no other instances will be allowed to increase the count above 0.